Games & Quizzes

 /ˈwelkəm/

 person or thing that is being discussed, described, or dealt with.
-What books, articles etc. is about; themes.
+People who take part in experiments or tests.
 To cause to suffer or experience something.

 /ˌakəˈdemik/